-I’m pulling another idea from the crazy big blog post topic ideas list here on Kludgy Mom.
+I’m pulling another idea from the crazy big blog post topic ideas list here on Kludgy Mom (the site is no longer up, but the topic is still good).
 This topic came from the comments section, courtesy of Tough Cookie Mommy.
 Seriously, if you need blog topic ideas, visit that post.
 Then you’ll be inclined to stick your head in the freezer, looking for a gallon of ice cream to help soothe your “OMG when am I going to write all of these posts?” initial reaction.
 Chill. (no pun intended.
 Okay, a little pun…)

 So on to the topic at hand and a challenge to you to blog and do the same.
 (And be sure to leave me a comment when you do so I can check yours out.)

 Write a letter to your teenage self.

 I imagine, just like you, I did some pretty stupid things as a teenager.
 At age fifteen, I was actually on the cusp of some of the more idiotic decisions I made at 16, 17, 18, 19, 20, 21, 22… sensing the theme?
 Yup.
 Me, too.

 Because often times the actions we take as teenagers are the effects of another cause, another hurt, something else deeper inside that we don’t understand how to resolve.
 We do the best we can but we also think we’re invincible.
 We can’t always think out the consequences of those actions and how far reaching they can be.
 So here goes nothing…

 Dear 15-year-old Jeannie,